Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Enable-AzTrafficManagerProfile.md

 ### Example 1: Enable a profile specified by name
 ```
-PS C:\>Enable-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\>Enable-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
 ```

 This command enables the profile named ContosoProfile in ResourceGroup11.

 ### Example 2: Enable a profile by using the pipeline
 ```
-PS C:\>Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Enable-AzureRmTrafficManagerProfile
+PS C:\>Get-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Enable-AzTrafficManagerProfile
 ```

 This command gets the profile named ContosoProfile in ResourceGroup11.
-The command then passes that profile to the **Enable-AzureRmTrafficManagerProfile** cmdlet by using the pipeline operator.
+The command then passes that profile to the **Enable-AzTrafficManagerProfile** cmdlet by using the pipeline operator.
 That cmdlet enables that profile.

 ## PARAMETERS